Alex McDonald | Trust Lawyer | Auckland

 POWER OF THE COURT TO REMOVE AND REPLACE TRUSTEES

-Trust barristers dealing with trust disputes are often required to make applications to the High Court on behalf of beneficiaries to remove and appoint replacement trustees.
+Beneficiaries can apply to the High Court to remove trustees and appoint replacements.
 As any experienced trust barrister will advise you, the High Court has broad discretionary powers and the likelihood of success is very fact dependent.

-The Court has specific to remove and appoint replacement trustees where a trustee:
+The Court has specific power to remove and appoint replacement trustees where a trustee:

-- is convicted of a crime involving dishonesty under the Crimes Act 1961;
+- is convicted of a crime involving dishonesty,

 - is a bankrupt; or